realworldocaml/book/book/testing/README.md

 Let's walk through a simple example: a rate limiter.
 The job of a rate limiter is to bound the rate at which a system consumes a particular resource.
-The following is the `mli` for a library that specifies the logic of a simple rolling-window-style rate limiter.
+The following is the `mli` for a library that specifies the logic of a simple rolling-window-style rate limiter, where the intent is to make sure that there's no window of time of the specified period during which more than a specified number of events occurs.

 ```ocaml file=examples/correct/rate_limiter_show_bug/rate_limiter.mli
 open Core